 Healthy candied apple slices can make the most delicious dessert or snack!

-If we could teach our kids that fruit makes the perfect treat or dessert, they would be so much healthier!
+Let’s teach our kids that FRUIT can be dessert!
 Fruit, with its natural sweetness, fiber, low calories, and variety of minerals and vitamins, are just the dessert they need.
 There have been several summers where we’ve taken in a student from Japan.
 I always ask so many questions about their dietary habits from home.
 I’ve had a few mention they have dessert every single day.
 When I ask follow up questions, it usually comes out that what they are referring to is actually fruit (and not the desserts we typically talk about here in the US) The fruit is apparently plenty sweet for them, and they consider it their daily dessert.
 I just love that!

 These apple slices make a sweet and delicious dessert or snack.
 You can incorporate a variety of toppings and flavors and let the kids really make them their own.
 Sometimes, I’ll use a tiny bit of chocolate, but even that contains some beneficial antioxidants.